 9. Textured Layers

 Whether you have highly textured hair or not, short layered haircuts are a great way to show off and embrace the natural texture of your hair.
 Opt for a textured cut like this one.
-Allow your texture to flow freely by using a styling balm product to create a piecey look to your hair.
+Allow your texture to flow freely by using a styling balm product to create a piecey look for your hair.

 10. 70s Shag